Satisfactory Academic Progress Requirements for the Renewal of Financial Aid Resources

 Notification and appeal

 Students whose academic progress is not in compliance with federal regulations will be notified of the deficiency.
-Students who do not meet minimum SAP standards may continue to receive federal aid during a probationary period, not to exceed one academic year, and; not to exceed the 150% timeframe for degree completion, as the result of a successful appeal.
+Students who do not meet minimum SAP standards may continue to receive federal aid during a probationary period, not to exceed the 150% timeframe for degree completion, as the result of a successful appeal.
 Students may appeal due to special circumstances such as death of a relative, or injury or illness of the student.
 The following information must be provided to the Office of Financial Aid and Scholarships no later than three weeks before the start of the term to be considered for receipt of federally-sponsored financial aid during a probationary period: